hummingly/Topdown-Brawl/README.md

 ### Core Gameplay

-This is the initial plan to have a playable game and a foundation on which more can be build and experiment.
+This is the initial plan to have a playable game and a foundation on which more can be built and experimented.

 1. Finish Basic Game (Loop)
    - [ ] scene transitions